Meatballs Part II

-Meatballs Part II is a 1984 American comedy film and the in-name only sequel to the 1979 film Meatballs.
+Meatballs Part II is a 1984 comedy film and the first sequel to the 1979 film Meatballs.
 The film stars Richard Mulligan, Hamilton Camp, John Mengatti, Kim Richards, Archie Hahn, Misty Rowe, and John Larroquette, and was directed by Ken Wiederhorn.
 The screenplay for the film was written by Bruce Franklin Singer based on a story by Martin Kitrosser and Carol Watson.

 Plot

 The owner of Camp Sasquatch, Giddy, tries to keep his camp open after Hershy, the owner of Camp Patton, located just across the lake, wants to buy the entire lake for Camp Patton.
 Giddy suggests settling the issue with the traditional end-of-the-summer boxing match over rights to the lake.
 A tough, inner city punk named Flash is at Camp Sasquatch for community service as a counselor-in-training.
 Flash is recruited to box in order to save Sasquatch.
 Cheryl, a naive teen on whom Flash has set his sights, has never seen a "pinky", so her fellow teenage girl campers arrange for her to see a man naked.
 Meanwhile, the campers try to hide an alien from another planet who has been dropped off by his parents to learn Earth culture.
 He is nicknamed "Meathead" by the kids after repeating one of them saying "Me, Ted".